 Failure to maintain a 98% Professional and 95% Institutional encounter timeliness and/or acceptance rates may result in liquidated damages.
+Crossover encounters are not included in the calculation of liquidated damages.

 Encounters will be evaluated using the Department's monthly timeliness and acceptance report.